Experience Pūrangi – East Taranaki Environment Trust

 Conservation of our heritage

 We need to continue to protect and enhance our terrestrial environment for the long term survival of our kiwi.
 They are the indicator species for our other native species.
-Our vision is 1,000 pair by 2020.
-We have re-introduced kōkako to flourish beside our kiwi population.
+Our vision was 1,000 pair by 2020; We are thrilled to report that in 2017 it was confirmed our population was around 4000 kiwi and increasing by a rate of 9% per annum.
+In 2018 the project re-introduced kōkako back into the area to flourish alongside our kiwi population.

 Why kiwi conservation?

 Kiwis, it who we are.
 It’s what we all call ourselves … “kiwis”; and we want to make sure future generations can also be part of the kiwi story.
 Our main project is our Pūrangi Kiwi conservation project and kiwi has been our focus since inception.
 When we started the kiwi were quietly becoming extinct in many areas of Taranaki, they needed help.
 Our area was still a strong hold for the kiwi population and as a community we have taken responsibility for their welfare.

 - They represent who we are – Kiwi’s

 This is a success story turning a declining population into one which is growing and is a national stronghold for the future of the North Island Western Brown Kiwi.
 We are unashamedly parochial, as a community we feel a sense of ownership and responsibility for our kiwi and are proud to be called a kiwi.

 If we don’t provide predator control 95% of kiwi chicks will be killed.
 As the older kiwi die out the population will implode.
 We will lose our iconic taonga.

 - The adult population is declining by 2% p.a.